WhiteHouse/petitions/README.md

 NOTE: Setting up the application and configuring it for use in your organization’s context requires Drupal development experience.
 The application ships with a similar design (theme) to what is used on petitions.whitehouse.gov and needs to be customized for use by others using standard Drupal 7 themeing conventions.
 The application also ships with various user interface elements, user account settings, and other configurations that users should expect to customize using standard Drupal 7 techniques and conventions.

+Keys for the write API are issued, validated, and rate limited by a third-party service.

 ## Roadmap

 Have an idea or question about future features for We the People?
 Let us know by opening a ticket on GitHub, emailing us directly at wethepeople@who.eop.gov, or tweeting @WHWeb.